 Christmas is fast approaching, so chances are you’ve probably started thinking about Yuletide-themed stories already.
 I’m also willing to bet there’s at least one Christmas tale you’re planning to revisit once again this festive season that most people would consider a little…unconventional.

 For me, it’s The Breathing Method, the fourth and final novella in Stephen King’s 1982 collection Different Seasons.
 The moving account of young woman’s unfathomable dedication to her unborn child, The Breathing Method isn’t just King’s most criminally overlooked short story – it’s also an unexpectedly perfect Christmas story, too.

 We’ll get to The Breathing Method’s Christmas connection in a moment, but first, let take a closer look at the novella’s plot.

-The first thing you should know is that The Breathing Method is ultimately a period joint.
+The first thing you should know is that The Breathing Method is that it’s ultimately a period joint.
 Sure, it’s bookended by a fun present-day framing sequence that ties into King’s wider fictional universe (and allows him to explore the relationship between stories and those who tell them).

-But the bulk of the page count is devoted to a supposedly true yarn spun by elderly physician Emlyn McCarron, which details a bizarre phenomenon he experienced in the 1930s while treating Sandra Stansfield, an unmarried pregnant woman.
+But the bulk of the page count is devoted to a supposedly true yarn spun by elderly physician Emlyn McCarron, which details a bizarre phenomenon he experiences in the 1930s while treating Sandra Stansfield, an unmarried pregnant woman.